KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

 .. important::
          **Enterprise Edition only**

-         Please note that these connections are available for products KnowageBD and KnowagePM only.
+         Please note that these connections are only available for products KnowageBD and KnowagePM.

 Hive
 ~~~~~~